 Emma specialises in public international law with particular expertise in matters of statehood, self-determination and state responsibility.
 Other areas of expertise include climate law, environmental law and the law of the sea.
 She also has a keen interest in the scholarship of teaching and learning.
-Her pedagogic research focuses on artificial intelligence in higher education, authentic assessment practices, engaging students as partners, decolonising the (international law) curriculum and game-based learning.
+Her pedagogic research focuses on artificial intelligence in higher education, authentic assessment practices, decolonising the (international law) curriculum, engaging students as partners and game-based learning.

 Introduction to Public International Law (Module Leader)